 The King's Arms was located at 2 Sandgate Road, on the corner of Guildhall Street, although it was originally in Guildhall Street itself - but that was back in late 1600's early 1700's.
 The building you can see next door to the King's Arms is M. P. Valyer, a livery stables that went into liquidation in 1872.
 The King's Arms was demolished in 1882 to make way for the widening of Guildhall Street and the Queen's Hotel that was built on that corner, shown in the middle picture above.
 This was a very grand hotel, and it contained the popular Bodega Bar that was used as a pub.
 Unfortunately, this beautiful piece of architecture was pulled down in 1963, and Queens House on the right was built in its place.
 Progress?
 I guess that is what they call it.

-Although you can't really see the Prince Albert Hotel in the picture above left, I wanted to add it because this was the era when this hotel did really well.
+Although you can't really see the Prince Albert Hotel in the picture of Rendezvous Street above, I wanted to add it because this was the era when this hotel did really well.
 This pub too has been around for a very long time, dating right back into the 1700's.
-However, the building you see above replaced the original one in 1887.
+However, the building you see today replaced the original one in 1887.
 You can make out the name 'Prince Albert' engraved in the white embelishment at the top of the building, and the date - although barely readable - looks more like 1780 than 1887.
 Possibly they engraved the date of the original opening of the pub.
 The pub was closed in 1987, and reopened again in February 1989 under the name of 'Berties'.
 This venture was very short lived though, and it closed again in September of that same year.
 I read in Martin & Eamonn's book that Berties was run by one Tina Brown.
 I wonder if she was the same Tina Brown I went to school with?
 Sadly I may never know as she passed away in 2004.
 The closed down pub now bears the name Prince Albert again, and looks just as sad as the beautiful Electric Theatre now does next door.
-On Jan Pedersen's site, who provided me with the 1978 photo in the middle, he also has a 2011 photo showing a clock hanging from the sign bracket showing French Revolutionary time, but it appears to have gone again now.
+On Jan Pedersen's site, who provided me with the 1978 photo on the right, he also has a 2011 photo showing a clock hanging from the sign bracket showing French Revolutionary time, but it appears to have gone again now.
 He also has one of the previous building dated 1870.
 Even More Tales From the Tap Room

 This pub doesn't have a long history.
 It is The Chambers, situated in Radnor Chambers, Cheriton Place.
 In 1998 it took over what was formerly Cassidy's Restaurant and turned it into a bar, serving excellent food as well.
 They also have a Chambers coffee shop next door on the Sandgate Road side.